gauravmm/autolab-testing/README.md

-# Autolab 15-388
+# Autolab Testing

-Simple nose-like testing framework for Jupyter Notebooks, complete with AutoLab adapter.
+Simple nose-like testing framework for Python, with AutoLab adapter.

 Run it with: